LEADING OFF: Giants-Dodgers, Tribe plays 2, deGrom at night

 TOP ARMS OUT WEST

 The finale of an entertaining four-game series between longtime rivals features an excellent pitching matchup at Dodger Stadium.
-San Francisco sends Kevin Gausman (5-0, 1.53 ERA) to the mound against Los Angeles lefty Clayton Kershaw (7-3, 2.94), who will make his 50th career start versus the Giants.
-The three-time Cy Young Award winner is 24-13 with a 1.79 ERA and 0.88 WHIP against them.
+Kevin Gausman (5-0, 1.53 ERA) starts for the San Francisco Giants against Los Angeles lefty Clayton Kershaw (7-3, 2.94).

 DOUBLE TROUBLE